enkidevs/curriculum/java/data-management/numbers-i/default-values-for-unassigned-data-types.md

 ---
 ## Content

-It's not always necessary to assign a value when a field is declared.
+It is not always necessary to assign a value when a field is declared.
 Fields that are declared, but not initialized, will be set to a reasonable default by the compiler (usually `zero` or `null`).
 Below are some automatically assigned default values

 ```
 byte - 0